UTS 192 Youth Protection Policy

 Definitions

 Youth Participant(s) – A minor (under age 18) who is attending a Youth Program.
-This definition does not include University students who are under the age of 18.
+This definition does not include University students or employees who are under the age of 18.

 Designated Individual(s) – A person involved in and assisting with a Youth Program for Youth Participants, who has contact with a Youth Participant and has been identified by the institution as a Designated Individual.
 Examples of Designated Individuals can include: faculty, staff, student workers, volunteers, or contracted employees who assist in Youth Programs.